 Challenging a will in Texas means filing a legal claim that questions whether the will is valid and enforceable.
 A person may file a challenge if they believe the will does not reflect the deceased’s true wishes, or if its creation was under questionable circumstances, such as pressure from another person, lack of mental clarity, or improper signing.
 How to contest a will in Texas involves following specific procedures, deadlines, and evidence requirements.

-At Lewis Law Firm PLLC, we understand that disputes over a loved one’s estate can be stressful and emotional.
+At Henington Lewis Law Firm PLLC, we understand that disputes over a loved one’s estate can be stressful and emotional.
 Led by attorney Samantha Lewis, who brings nearly a decade of legal experience and personal insight into probate matters, our firm focuses on estate and legacy planning and probate litigation.
 We help families protect their loved ones, resolve conflicts, and guide them through the probate system.

 Probate is the court-supervised process of identifying a deceased person’s (“decedent”) property, paying debts, and distributing assets according to their will or state law if the individual did not leave one.
 After someone dies, their loved ones should bring their will to probate court and begin the administration of their estate.